Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

-Aura offers robust features that span all of its plans, while Norton offers more identity theft insurance than any other service.
+Aura offers robust features that span all of its plans, while LifeLock offers more identity theft insurance than any other service.
+Learn about our firsthand experience testing both identity protection services.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.